 A few months ago the staff of the Sanatorium Board of Manitoba numbered a good 580 members.
-This month, with the partial opening of the Manitoba Rehabilitation Hospital Winnipeg, that figure has soared to 700!
-In the following hany of the new persons welcome to our Manitoba Rehabilitation Hospital staff.
+This month, with the partial opening of the Manitoba Rehabilitation Hospital i: Winnipeg, that figure has soared to 700!
+In the following nany of the new persons wwwelcome to our Manitoba Rehabilitation Hospital staff.
 First of all, joining the hospital's medical staff are Dr. Morley Lertzman, who is clinical assistant along with Dr. Fletcher D. Baragar; Dr. M. G. Saunders, chief of Medical Electronics Services; Dr. M. H. L. Desmarais, chief of Prosthetic Services; Dr. R. M. Cherniack, consultant in Chest Diseases; Dr. M. J. D. Newman, consultant in Neurology; Dr. P. N. Porritt, consultant in Orthopedics; and Dr. C. A. Smythe, consultant in Urology.

-Miss Mary Pemberton-Smith arrived in Winnipeg a few weeks ago to become nursing instructor at the application application application privital.
-Prior to her present appointment, she was involved in rehabilitation work with discharged psychiatric patients for the Ontario Department of Health in London.
-She is a graduate of St. Mary's Hospital in Montreal,

-Miss Helen M. Kennedy, formerly a member of the the hospital's fifth floor.
+Miss Mary Pemberton-Smith arrived in Winnipeg a few weeks ago to become nursing instructor at the n i t o b a Rehabilitation appointment, she was involved in rehabilitation work with discharged psychiatric patients for the Ontario Department of Health in London.
+She is a graduate of St. Mary's Hospital in Montreal.
+Miss Helen M. Kennedy, iss Agatha Wahl is head e on the newly opened sixth floor.
+She was formerly a member of the nursing staff at Assiniboine Hospital until she left to take a course in nursing supervision and administration at the University of Saskatchewan.
+Mrs. Doris Smith, who until recently was an outstanding member of the nursing staff at our Clearwater Lake Hospital. is now head nurse on the hospital's fifth floor.
 Assistant head nurses are Mrs. Lillian June Berg and George Feilotter who originally came from Leipzig.

+Miss Helen M. Kennedy, formerly a member of the nursing staff at our Assiniboine Hospital in Brandon, has been appointed day supervisor; Mrs. Isabella Findlay has been transferred from her post as night supervisor at the Central TB Clinic to night supervisor at the M.R.H.; Mrs. Mary Swaffield has been appointed evening supervisor, and Mrs. Dorothy Jordan is relief evening supervisor.